tangentsoft/pidp8i/README.md

 <a id="preparing"></a>
 ## Preparing Your Pi

-If you have a working Raspberry Pi setup, you can probably just skip ahead.
+If you have a working Raspberry Pi setup, you can probably [skip ahead](#unpacking).

 If you’ve just barely unpacked Raspbian onto an SD card and are now trying to get the PiDP-8/I software distribution working on it, stop and